This program provides the special skills and knowledge to develop, assess and evaluate fire safety engineering solutions for built environment.

 Fire safety engineering at Western

-With the growing need to understand fire safety engineering principles, this course is relevant to professionals developing alternative solutions using the National Construction Code (NCC) – Australian Building Codes Board and the Fire Engineering Guidelines.
+With the growing need to understand fire safety engineering principles, this program is relevant to professionals developing alternative solutions using the National Construction Code (NCC) – Australian Building Codes Board and the Fire Engineering Guidelines.

 You will understand building regulations, fire dynamics, building response to fires, human behaviour and risk assessment, as well as develop knowledge of the practical design process adopted by the industry.